-Words of Choice is a dynamic pro-choice theatre performance – smart, funny, endangered.
-Created by Cindy Cooper, it weaves together a dozen stories of women, men and reproductive rights.
+Reproductive Freedom Is What We Want and Words of Choice are dynamic theatre performances in support of reproductive health, rights freedom and justice.
+Created by Cindy Cooper, they weave together a dozen stories of women, men and reproductive rights.

 A small acting ensemble brings to life a dozen powerful, poignant and comic stories in Words of Choice: a man describes his girlfriend’s near-death before abortion is made legal; a teenager tries to remember the name and phone number of a one-night stand; and a woman seeks swift divine intervention for a contraceptive need.

-In 2010, we continued our Creativity Workshops and performances, including at the Amnesty Human Rights Art Festival in Maryland, and other states We produced a video to draw attention to emerging reproductive health concerns in a campaign, TellWashingtonNow.com, in collaboration with Raising Women’s Voices, Physicians for Reproductive Choice, National Women’s Health Network, National Network of Abortion Funds and the Reproductive Health and Technologies Program.
+2010: We continued Creativity Workshops and performances, including at the Amnesty Human Rights Art Festival in Maryland, and other states.
+We produced a video to draw attention to emerging reproductive health concerns in a campaign, TellWashingtonNow.com, in collaboration with Raising Women’s Voices, Physicians for Reproductive Choice, National Women’s Health Network, National Network of Abortion Funds and the Reproductive Health and Technologies Program.
 We did a series of performances in New York State — Long Island, Upstate and in the New York City.